See the Products page for info on ALL of my 3D tutorial DVDs.

 It's huge!

-A TWO-DVD set, with a huge amount of info and over 5 gigabytes of video on building scale projects like the Cessna 310K featured here, plus a building article on the Northrop T-38 "Talon".
+In it's physical form, this was a two-DVD set, with a huge amount of info and over 5 gigabytes of video on building scale projects like the Cessna 310K featured here, plus a building article on the Northrop T-38 "Talon".
 Several other videos (See below) on general modeling, rigging, and animation.
 Bonus...
 Several complete models included too, including the complete T-38 model, already rigged for animation., and a library of drag-and-drop assets for your models.
 (Cockpit instruments, nuts and bolts, wheels, assorted hardware etc.)

 Available Now!